nyggus/rounding/README.md

 ```

 Note that you do not have to worry about having non-roundable objects in the object fed into the `rounder` functions.
-Your objects can contain objects of any type; numbers will be rounded while all other objects will be remain untouched:
+Your objects can contain objects of any type; numbers will be rounded while all other objects will remain untouched:

 ```python
 >>> r.round_object([1.122, "string", 2.4434, 2.45454545-2j], 1)